 "Haven't seen him," she said, numbly.

-"He left the party with Jim O'Brian and his long-legged, puff-brained secretary,” Carla answered.
+"He left the party with Jim O'Brien and his long-legged, puff-brained secretary,” Carla answered.

 Leslie's body stiffened.
 Her hands trembled and she dropped the glass.
 It exploded into flying ice and shards of crystal against the hardwood floor.
 Leslie sank to her knees to pick up the mess but Joe touched her shoulders and held her.